sayanlp99/bits_notes/sem2/devops/devops.md

 ---

 ### **Continuous Integration (CI)**
 - **CI Definition**: All developers integrate their work daily.
-It’s a process, not a tool, though tools like Jenkins or CircleCI can assist.
+It's a process, not a tool, though tools like Jenkins or CircleCI can assist.
 - **Benefits**: Ensures that the code is always in a deployable state.

 ---